 What makes group counseling work?

-- Learn more about how you are perceived by others.
+- Learn how you are perceived by others

 What about confidentiality?

 The responsibility for confidentiality is shared among the group leader(s) and all group members.
 Virginia law requires that group leaders keep all client communications and information confidential.
-Further, every member of each therapy group at the CSDC is required to sign an agreement to adhere to these rules of confidentiality.
-In signing this agreement, group members make a personal pledge that nothing occurring in the group, including names of other group members, will be shared with anyone outside of the group.
+Each group participant is required to sign a confidentiality agreement.
+Group members make a personal pledge that nothing stated in group, including names of group members, will be shared with anyone outside of the group.
 These rules are critical to the development of a safe, respectful, and trusting atmosphere which allows individuals to openly share their feelings.